prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental_prheenan.md

 ##Mathematical background for testing the no-event hypothesis

-Under the no-event hypothesis, the noise-dependent distribution of force '$F_t$' for a discrete series of forces sampled at time points 't' can be well-approximated by the sum of a smooth signal and a noise distribution ({#ref_fig:FeatherExample}):
+Under the no-event hypothesis, the noise-dependent distribution of force '$F_t$' for a discrete series of forces sampled at time points 't' can be well-approximated by the sum of a smooth signal and a noise distribution ({#ref_fig:algorithm_details}):

 $F_t = g_t + X(0,\sigma^2)$